If you have dementia, or you are looking after someone who does, you will experience a range of practical issues.

 If someone with dementia smokes, replace matches with disposable lighters to lower the risk of them accidentally causing a fire.

-If the person you care for drinks alcohol, check whether this will cause any side effects if they take dementia medication.
-If in doubt, ask your GP for advice.
+If the person you care for drinks alcohol, check if this is recommended alongside any medication they make take.
+If in doubt, ask your GP.

 Dealing with incontinence in someone with dementia

 Incontinence can be difficult to deal with and can be very upsetting for the person you care for.
 It's common for people with dementia to experience incontinence.
 This can be due to urinary tract infections, constipation causing added pressure on the bladder, or medication.

 A person with dementia may also simply forget to go to the toilet, or may forget where the toilet is.
 They may also have lost the ability to tell when they need the toilet.

 It's important to be understanding, retain a sense of humour and remember that it's not their fault.
 You may also want to try the following:

 - put a sign on the toilet door, such as a photo of the toilet

 - keep the toilet door open and make sure that the person you care for can access it easily

 - make sure they can remove their clothes – some people with dementia can struggle with buttons and zips